 We advise you to take out your insurance as soon as possible to cover potential events that might cause you to cancel your trip.

 You need to ensure that you have a policy which covers trekking to 4985m, but it does not need to cover technical climbing.
 You should bring with you a copy of your policy and ensure your tent mate knows where you keep it.
-It is also worth bringing a photocopy of your passport and to keep it separate to your own documents just in case you lose your passport.
+Please see our specific Insurance Advice page for more information.

 Adventure Alternative is a mamber of AiTO (Association of Independant Tour Operators), which ensures complete protection for your money.